facebookarchive/AsyncDisplayKit/_docs/resources.md

 Join 200+ AsyncDisplayKit developers and the ASDK team on Slack for real-time debugging, the latest updates, and asynchronous banter.  <a href="http://asdk-slack-auto-invite.herokuapp.com">Sign up</a> or email AsyncDisplayKit(at)gmail.com for an invite.

 ###Examples
 Browse through our many <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples">example projects</a>.
-If you are new to AsyncDisplayKit, we reccomend that you start with the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram</a> example app.
+If you are new to AsyncDisplayKit, we recommend that you start with the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram</a> example app.

 ###Videos
 <ul>